LEADING PERU’S EXPORT OF AGRICULTURAL CROPS

-Danper is a Danish-Peruvian joint venture, which over the past 25 years has evolved to become one of Peru's largest exporters of fruits and vegetables.
+Danper is a Danish-Peruvian joint venture, which in the course of 25 years has developed into one of Peru’s largest exporters of fruit and vegetables.

 Danper produces asparagus, artichokes, peppers, grapes and avocados for export.
 The company was established in 1991 as a joint venture between Danish and Peruvian shareholders and has continuously expanded its business.
 Today it is one of the three largest agricultural companies in Peru.